Shafat21/djs-akinator/README.md

-const childMode = false; //Whether to use Akinator's Child Mode const gameType = "character"; //The Type of Akinator Game to Play. ("animal", "character" or "object") const useButtons = true; //Whether to use Discord's Buttons const embedColor = "#2f3136"; //The Color of the Message Embeds
+const childMode = false; //Whether to use Akinator's Child Mode const gameType = "character"; //The Type of Akinator Game to Play. ("animal", "character" or "object") const useButtons = true; //Whether to use Discord's Buttons const embedColor = "#2f3136"; //The Color of the Message Embeds - Discord Embed Color Like SyncMe Discord Bot

 client.on("messageCreate", async message => {
     if(message.content.startsWith(`${PREFIX}akinator`)) {